 Circulating supply refers to the total number of an asset’s tokens that are publicly tradable via exchanges (CEX or DEX) at a given time.
 These tokens do not account for those locked via governance protocols, staking, or related activity.
 Circulating supply is generally used to calculate market capitalization given these tokens are those that reflect market demand most directly.
 Circulating supply does not account for tokens that have been burned.

 Total supply describes the total number of tokens currently in existence including both the publicly available (circulating) as well as tokens locked through some means or another.
-Examples of locked tokens include staking, farming, or those held by founders or early investors that are restricted from sale for a period of time.
+Examples of locked tokens include staking, farming, or those held by founders or early investors that are restricted from sale for a period of time (i.e. locked).
 Total supply does not include tokens that have been burned.
+In the case of major token burns, the total supply can actually be much less than calculated.

 TL;DR – Every Coin Ever in Existence (ever)